ForestAdmin/agent-nodejs/docs/connectors/README.md

 You can tackle them by either only adding the collections that you need, or by renaming some collections.

-Dont worry if you leave naming collisions, your development agent will warn you while starting.
+Don't worry if you leave naming collisions, your development agent will warn you while starting.

 ## Native actions and segments